Prayer Guides Course

 - Keep a Portfolio

-The Centre for Applied Carmelite Spirituality has an excellent library and bookshop, which are available to the participants on the programme.
-Throughout the year participants will work in small groups where they will share and discuss various topics and the experience of prayer in the Carmelite tradition.
-They will be encouraged to organise and lead Morning Prayer.
+Throughout the year participants will work in small groups where they will share and discuss various topics and the experience of prayer.
+They will be encouraged to organise and lead prayer sessions.

-To download an application form please CLICK HERE
+To register please download an application form please DOWNLOAD APPLICATION FORM – PG 2021

 If you wish to enrol please complete an application form and email it to us at email@example.com or send by post to: